 Minimally invasive gynecological procedures have many benefits

-Less invasive surgical methods allow patients to return back to normal faster.
+Has your doctor recommended surgery to give more insight about your fertility issues?
+This may have initially raised your stress levels to picture yourself in an operating room with a surgeon and a scalpel.
+However, patients today enjoy less invasive surgical methods that allow them to return back to normal faster.
 In gynecology, minimally invasive surgery such as laparoscopy and hysteroscopy, have become the norm when women need surgical procedures.

 In 1988, a pioneering surgeon made medical headlines after making only a 10mm incision in which he inserted a laparoscope (or miniature camera) into a patient’s abdomen and removed a gall bladder.
 The patient recovered in days, rather than weeks or months.
 If this patient had undergone traditional surgical procedures of the day in which a large incision was necessary to open up the abdominal cavity, her pain, recovery, and risk of complications would have been much greater.